-What Toronto looked like 150 years ago
+What Toronto looked like over 155 years ago

-As Canada prepares to celebrate its 150th anniversary with celebrations across the country, it's a natural time to gaze back at what Toronto looked like in 1867.
+As Canada prepares to celebrate its 157th anniversary with celebrations this July, it's a natural time to gaze back at what Toronto looked like back when it all started in 1867.

 The city was incorporated 33 years before Confederation, though it would take another century to become the biggest city in the country.